engspa12/XYZReader/README.md

 ## Prerequisites

-#### XYZReader was developed using Android Studio IDE so you must install it in your computer before proceeding:
+#### XYZReader was developed using Android Studio IDE so you must install it on your computer before proceeding:

 ###### https://developer.android.com/studio/